ParkSeoJoon2005/parkseojoon2005/README.md

 - 🔭 I’m currently working on In My World
-- 🌱 I’m can HTML,PASCAL And etc...
+- 🌱I can HTML,PASCAL And etc...
 - ☘️ Also Learning Python (not now)
 - 👯 I’m looking Happiness In My Friends
 - 🤔 I’m looking for Repositories On Telegram